JobMaathuis/STATR_pipeline/README.md

 ### R packages
-All of the R packages can be installed by executing the `InstallPacakges.R` script
+All of the R packages can be installed by executing the `InstallPackages.R` script

 ## Usage
 Firstly, the following files are needed: